Victory in Oz

 Kapil Dev took his 300th Test wicket in an innings victory over Sri Lanka on an underprepared wicket in Cuttack, where he bowled slow-medium and produced shooters at will.
-Dilip Vengsarkar scored a career-best 166 despite the unpredictable bounce and movement, but Sri Lanka's batsmen couldn't cope with it and followed on, on day three.
+Dilip Vengsarkar scored a career-best 166 despite the unpredictable bounce and movement, but Sri Lanka's batsmen couldn't cope and followed on, on day three.
 On the fourth morning, Kapil bowled Rumesh Ratnayake to get to the milestone, and after Ravi Shastri took for 4 for 11, India won their first home series since beating England in 1981-82.

 A tense finish in Melbourne.
 If Gerry Hazlitt's throw had hit the stumps, the game would have ended in Test cricket's first tie.
 Instead he missed, and England sneaked home by one wicket.
 Only fair: Australia had won the previous Test by two wickets.